 Appendix 1.
 Security Control Categories and Associated Recommendations

-The following sections provide detailed descriptions of each of the security control categories introduced in Section V.B.1. as well as specific recommendations for security controls and their implementation to avoid common pitfalls.
+The following sections provide detailed descriptions of each of the security control categories introduced in Section V.B.1., as well as specific recommendations for security controls and their implementation, to avoid common pitfalls.

 A. Authentication